 Commissioner, Tarrant County, Texas; Past President, NACo

-A committed husband and father, Brooks is married to Dr. Jennifer Giddings Brooks, President and CEO of Brooks and Associates Educational Consultants.
-They are the proud parents of two adult children.
-Brooks is an active, long-term member of Morningside United Methodist Church, an avid reader, a collector of African American art and a participant in the Adlee H. Trezevant Memorial Choir of the historic I. M. Terrell High School.
+Commissioner Roy Charles Brooks is a committed husband and father, and is married to Dr. Jennifer Giddings Brooks, President and CEO of Brooks and Associates Educational Consultants.
+They are the proud parents of two children.
+Their daughter, Royce, is a Harvard trained attorney who currently serves as Executive Director of Annie’s List in Austin, TX, and Marion, their son, is a 2010 graduate of the University of Texas Law School who is currently practicing Entertainment Law in Los Angeles, California.
+He is an active, long-term member of Morningside United Methodist Church, an avid reader, a collector of African American art, a passionate music lover and a member in the Adlee H. Trezevant Memorial Choir of the Historic I. M. Terrell High School.